 Below: The clusters of flowers develop along the twig on long stalks and become pendulous as the flowers mature to samaras.

-Below: The individual flowers are small with 8 exserted anthers.
+Below: The individual flowers are small with 8 exserted stamens.

 Below: 1st photo - bark is fairly smooth, grayish brown.
 2nd photo - Twigs are reddish-brown with lenticels.
 Buds are short - same color.